SLaw4/JSclassLaw/021-creating-table-w-code/README.md

 # How do we create the tr?

 I think to create the tr, we would probably start by creating another function that takes user input (miles, gallons, and price) and use the createElement method generate a row.
 Also you would probably need to reference the headings array in order to place the data accordingly.
 Afterwards, use appendChild and textContent to update the DOM.

+# How would you fix misaligned headings to data columns?

+Probably specify which position in the array should be lined up with a certain data column?